Crypto47/FaQChatbot/README.md

 #
 # PIEAS FAQChatbot

+PIEAS FAQChatbot
-PIEAS FAQChatbot is a state-of-the-art question-answering chatbot designed to address queries related to admissions at PIEAS University.
-It is developed on top of GPT-3.5 Turbo, fine-tuned with metic! ulously collected and prepared data specific to the admissions process at PIEAS.
-The frontend UI is crafted using React Js, while the backend is powered by Node Js, with Axios facilitating seamless API integration.
+PIEAS FAQChatbot is a cutting-edge chatbot developed on top of GPT-3.5 Turbo, fine-tuned with meticulously collected and prepared data specifically tailored for the project.
+This repository contains the source code for both the frontend and backend components of the chatbot.

 [Screenshot 2024-03-21 012736] (https://github.com/Crypto47/FaQChatbot/assets/61820693/81b0846b-b08f-487b-a7d8-bb91316e576d)